-In this work we provide a systematic support for the reversed level ordering of the lowest energy hole states, at the top of the VB of a semiconductor QD.
-In contrast to the conventional understanding, a nodal P-like state can become the ground state, having a lower energy that the nodeless S-like state.
-While some of the previous theoretical reports of such "nodal ground states" have been known in semiconductor nanostructures, there was a debate if they are just an artifact of a $\mathbf{k} \cdot \mathbf{p}$ model applied to small QDs, outside the region of its usual validity,^{4,7,48,49} and would be absent in the first-principles calculations.50 Similar concerns could then be raised about the experimental reports of the nodal ground state and the reversed level ordering, if their interpretation excluding other possibilities also relies on the $\mathbf{k} \cdot \mathbf{p}$ approach.^{7,51} Furthermore, the prior reports of the nodal ground states have yet to explain their microscopic origin and the underlying mechanism for their formation.
+In this work, we provide a systematic support for the reversed level ordering of the lowest-energy hole states at the top of the valence band of a semiconductor QD.
+In contrast to the conventional understanding, a nodal P-like state can become the ground state, having a lower energy than the nodeless S-like state.
+While some of the previous theoretical reports of such "nodal ground states" have been known in semiconductor nanostructures, there was a debate if they are just an artifact of a $k \cdot p$ model applied to small QDs, outside the region of its usual validity [4,7,55,56], and would be absent in the first-principles calculations [57].
+Similar concerns could then be raised about the experimental reports of the nodal ground state and the reversed level ordering, if their interpretation excluding other possibilities also relies on the $k \cdot p$ approach [7,58].
+Furthermore, the prior reports of the nodal ground states have yet to explain their microscopic origin and the underlying mechanism for their formation.

-Our results for the nodal ground states in the VB are obtained from the complementary $\mathbf{k} \cdot \mathbf{p}$ and TB models and further supported by a simple picture from a continuum model, thus ruling out that an unconventional level ordering could be limited to an artifact of a single method.
-Moreover, the transparency of our approach provides also a microscopic understanding for the evolution of the nodal states to the top of the VB and the related orbital ordering.
+Our results for the nodal ground states in the valence band are obtained from the complementary $k \cdot p$ and tight-binding models and further supported by a simple picture from a continuum model, thus ruling out that an unconventional level ordering could be limited to an artifact of a single method.
+Moreover, the transparency of our approach provides also a microscopic understanding for the evolution of the nodal states to the top of the valence band and the related orbital ordering.
 We report a striking difference between the orbital textures of the nodal and nodeless states.
 In particular, we explain how the nodal ground state can be associated with the orbital vortex state, whose energy is nearly independent of the s-p hopping parameter over a wide range of its values.